Weak global growth likely to mean US slowdown, not recession

 And the widening budget deficit, on track to hit $1 trillion by 2022, also leaves the government with little room to maneuver.

-"It is very uncharacteristic — very unusual — to be running larger budget deficits every year," Quinlan said.
+"It is very uncharacteristic — very unusual — to be running larger budget deficits every year," said Tim Quinlan, an economist at Wells Fargo.
 "The federal government is not in a very strong position to offer a fiscal response in the event that it's needed."

 Consumers could also pull back on spending later this year if hiring slows and wage gains slow.
 Employers have already reduced, on average, the number of hours worked for employees in the second quarter, which cuts into paychecks.